hahnrena/Echomail-final/server/README.md

 Surveying web application built to gather feedback from your clients!

 # ENVIRONMENT
+-I have made a separate client-side and server-side in order to apply decoupling.

 -Created a development & production environment
-The following scripts are from the server folder->package.json
+The following scripts are from the server -> inside package.json

 <img width="874" alt="Screen Shot 2020-04-14 at 9 26 38 PM" src="https://user-images.githubusercontent.com/62117964/79289205-acf2aa00-7e96-11ea-8205-2b7a4e93191d.png">